-- The regulatory deferrals related to the Company's investment in Aireon are considered for rate setting when they are realized in cash through the receipt of dividends net of tax. - The Company's cost of pension benefits for its funded plan is considered for rate setting based on the Company's cash contributions to the pension fund as described in note 7(d) below.
-Pension adjustments related to the adoption of IFRS and subsequent re-measurements are deferred and considered for rate setting purposes as cash contributions to the pension funds are made. - Non-vesting accumulating sick leave is considered for rate setting when the sick leave benefits are used and paid in cash.
-Vested accumulating sick leave is considered for rate setting over the period in which the employees render service. - These re-measurement amounts will be recovered by amortizing the prior years' annual re-measurements over the expected average service period of the plan members. - The net movement in regulatory deferral accounts related to OCI due to re-measurements of employee defined benefit plans for fiscal 2022 consists of pension re-measurement gains of \$394, supplemental pension re-measurement gains of \$18 and other post-employment benefits re-measurement gains of \$54. - Cash flow hedges are considered for rate setting in the same period as the underlying hedged transaction.
-Fair value losses (gains) on foreign exchange forward contracts are considered for rate setting in the period that they are realized. - The net movement in regulatory deferral accounts related to OCI due to changes in fair value of cash flow hedges for fiscal 2022 of \$3 is comprised of \$1 related to the amortization of losses on realized hedging transactions to net income (loss) and \$2 to defer positive fair value adjustments related to derivatives designated as cash flow hedges. - The Company is deferring the non-cash impact of accounting for its decommissioning liability.
+- In order to mitigate the effect on its operations of unpredictable and uncontrollable factors, principally unanticipated fluctuations in air traffic levels, the Company maintains a rate stabilization mechanism.
+Amounts are added to or deducted from the rate stabilization account based upon variations from amounts used when establishing customer service charges. - In addition, for certain transactions where the timing of the cash flows differs significantly from the accounting recognition, the Company recognizes other regulatory deferral accounts in order to defer the accounting recognition to the period in which they will be considered for rate setting. - The Company's cost of pension benefits for its funded plan is considered for rate setting based on the Company's cash contributions to the pension fund as described in note 7(d) below.
+Pension adjustments related to the adoption of IFRS Accounting Standards and subsequent re-measurements are deferred and considered for rate setting purposes as cash contributions to the pension funds are made. - Non-vesting accumulating sick leave is considered for rate setting when the sick leave benefits are used and paid in cash.
+Vested accumulating sick leave is considered for rate setting over the period in which the employees render service. - 4) The net movement in regulatory deferral accounts related to OCI due to re-measurements of employee defined benefit plans for fiscal 2023 consists of pension re-measurement gains of \$267, supplemental pension re-measurement losses of \$60 and other post-employment benefits re-measurement gains of \$1. - These re-measurement amounts will be recovered by amortizing the prior years' annual remeasurements over the expected average service period of the plan members. - 6) The Company recovers the annual cost of LTD contributions to the funded plan as they are paid in cash. - 7) Cash flow hedges are considered for rate setting in the same period as the underlying hedged transaction.
+Fair value changes on foreign exchange forward contracts are considered for rate setting in the period that they are realized. - The net movement in regulatory deferral accounts related to OCI due to changes in fair value of cash flow hedges for fiscal 2023 of \$1 is comprised of \$2 related to the amortization of losses on realized hedging transactions to net income (loss) offset by \$1 to defer negative fair value adjustments related to derivatives designated as cash flow hedges. - The Company is deferring the non-cash impacts of accounting for its head office lease in accordance with IFRS 16 Leases using regulatory accounting.
+Only actual cash payments made by the Company are included for rate setting purposes. - The Company is deferring the non-cash impact of accounting for its decommissioning liability.
 Only actual cash payments will be included for rate setting purposes. - The Company is deferring the non-cash impact of accounting for lifetime expected credit losses in accordance with IFRS 9 using regulatory accounting.
 See note 16 for discussion of the impact on the Company's credit risk.
-Only write-offs of receivables, should they occur, will be included for rate setting purposes. - The Company is deferring the impact of the implementation costs associated with cloud computing arrangements.
-These balances will be recovered over time by amortizing them over the terms of the cloud computing arrangements. - The Company recovers the annual cost of LTD contributions to the funded plan as they are paid in cash. - The unrealized gain on the Company's previously-held 50% interest in Searidge, as well as its share of Searidge's net assets, is considered for rate setting when realized in cash net of tax (e.g. through a sale of all or a portion of the Company's interest or the receipt of dividends).
-See note 13 for further discussion. - The Company is deferring the non-cash impacts of accounting for its head office lease in accordance with IFRS 16 Leases using regulatory accounting.
-Only actual cash payments made by the Company are included for rate setting purposes.
+Only write-offs of receivables, should they occur, will be included for rate setting purposes. - 11) The Company is deferring the impact of the implementation costs associated with cloud computing arrangements.
+These balances will be recovered over time by amortizing them over the terms of the cloud computing arrangements.